 Another interesting spot is the "narrowest street in Prague".
 Again, we stumbled on it by accident, though wwe knew of its existence from a local.
 Since only one person can fit and walk through and you can't see the end of it, they have a red light/green light system.
 This is a way of letting people walk one way or another.
 The street doesn't lead anywhere other than to a restaurant, but it is still fun to walk through.

 We visited all these tourist places while there, but sometimes we just walked around in town.
 Spending four days on the way to the rest of our destination and another two on the way back made the city feel like home to us.
 We even picked up a few words in Czech, although everyone in town speaks some degree of English.

 Getting There, Public Transportation, and Other Useful Things to Know

 Bus 119 travels the route from the airport into town.
 You can take it to the metro station (which is its last stop), a hub for all three lines.
 The subway or metro system is very easy to understand, even for foreigners.
 The green line or the red line will take you to the Museum, which is a good center destination.
-There are numerous hotels in town, pretty much fit for any budget.
-Personally I would recommend the Sonata Hotel, just two blocks away from the Museum.
+There are many hotels in town, pretty much fit for any budget.
+I would recommend the Sonata Hotel, two blocks away from the Museum.
 They have reasonable prices and include breakfast, which is plenty and all delicious.

 Traveling with a family and if staying for more than two nights, it is worth renting an apartment.
-We did it through VRBO and were extremely happy with the result.
+We did it through VRBO and were happy with the result.
 There are plenty of apartments for short term rent, for every budget and need.